-This page has been set up to collect documents that might be helpful to anyone lobbying for government support for the UK circus sector in response to the Covid crisis.
+This page was originally set up to collect documents that might be helpful to anyone lobbying for government support for the UK circus sector in response to the Covid crisis.
+As the pandemic has progressed, additional documents have been developed through the sector, including protocols for best practice under the changing restrictions, which have also been added here (or scroll to bottom of page).
 Feel free to get in touch if you have more!

-In the initial easing of lockdown measures, circus was excluded from leisure businesses allowed to re-open in England, leading to this letter of support from the union Equity, based on original wording from Chris Barltrop.
+In the initial easing of the first lockdown measures, in June 2020, circus was excluded from leisure businesses allowed to re-open in England, leading to this letter of support from the union Equity, based on original wording from Chris Barltrop.
 He sent the letter to his MP, and has shared the letter on Facebook inviting others to adapt it and use it to do the same (text copied below):

 A future without theatres — you’ll know that some of the best ones have been forced already to close — is a bleak prospect indeed.
 A Britain without the richness and heart given it by so many aspects of live performance.
 I understand the House will debate the issue today.
 I ask you to put in a word for the circus.